Pastels are timeless! Pastels are beautiful! Who doesn’t like pastels, right?

 This color feels absolutely light, warm, and inviting when used in a space.

-Moreover, you can use this paint color if you are situated in either colder regions or areas with temperate climates.
+I often recommend to clients that they can use this paint color if they’re situated in either colder regions or areas with temperate climates.

 How Does Light Affect the Color?